 We pass over several sallow and almond hues constituting the sand and end up on the yellowish and darker greens mingling in the countryside, striated with gleaming dirt roads.
 Above it all, a radiant blue sky is alight and stained with regular but undeveloped clouds of white.

-This succession of soft hues and rightward-pointing curves — most evident in the green wavelets in the lower register and along the borderline of water and sand — gives the fanciful impression that from the extremity of the water on the left to the innermost regions of the beach all is fluid — indeed a single, multicoloured watery expanse.
-The softness of shapes and the warmth of colours makes Normandy appear, in Monet’s eye, like a fairyland.
+This succession of soft hues and rightward-pointing curves — most evident in the green wavelets in the lower register and along the borderline of water and sand — gives the fanciful impression that from the extremity of the water on the left to the innermost regions of the beach all is fluid — indeed a single, multicolored watery expanse.
+The softness of shapes and the warmth of colors makes Normandy appear, in Monet’s eye, like a fairyland.

 Beach in Pourville is part of a series of oils on canvas created by Monet during his residence in the area in 1882.
-The other important creation of that series is The Cliff Walk at Pourville, another cliffside composition, in which, however, the immediate grassy surround takes centre stage rather than any natural object in the distance.
+The other important creation of that series is The Cliff Walk at Pourville, another cliffside composition, in which, however, the immediate grassy surround takes center stage rather than any natural object in the distance.

-For visions of that same beach captured from different points of view, one may seek out Boats on the Beach in Pourville, Low Tide (Kreeger Museum), Foggy Morning at Pourville (Birmingham Museum of Art), which centres upon the water, and Low Tide at Pourville (Cleveland Museum of Art).
+For visions of that same beach captured from different points of view, one may seek out Boats on the Beach in Pourville, Low Tide (Kreeger Museum), Foggy Morning at Pourville (Birmingham Museum of Art), which centers upon the water, and Low Tide at Pourville (Cleveland Museum of Art).

 All were painted in that same summer of 1882.
 This two-year period in Normandy precedes his voyage to Bordighera in 1884 (Liguria, Italy) and then to the Netherlands in 1886, to paint the tulips.